zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

 Also notice that the functions' bodies are identical.
 All I did was modify the way that they accept arguments.

 Keep in mind that this was all pseudo-code and some languages accept references differently or with different notation, but the idea is generally the same.

+Another thing to note here is that I used "pass by value" and "pass by reference" with functions.
+Functions are just small segments of work.
+Modules are collections of functions.